mg-wiewiora/to-do-list-react/README.md

 # To Do List
 Fully interactive version → React, Redux Toolkit, React Router & Styled Components

-> This project is a React version of a previous To-Do List application, rebuilt using modern tools such as Redux Toolkit, React Router and Styled Components.
+> This project is a React version of the previous To-Do List application (created in other [public repository](https://mg-wiewiora.github.io/to-do-list-improved/)).
+It was rebuilt using modern tools such as Redux Toolkit, React Router and Styled Components.
 > It includes full task management, dynamic search, async example task loading, and URL navigation.
 >
-> Project created as part of Frontend development learning.
+> This project was created as part of learning Front-end fundamentals.
+>
 > **Page language: Polish**

 <img width="200" alt="To-Do List icon" src="https://github.com/user-attachments/assets/38e84269-ad80-4595-ae84-aafea5a0d238" />